settlemint/docs/docs/launch-platform/self-hosted/installing-on-an-existing-cluster/quick-start-examples-trial-installation/installation-trial-kots.md

 ---
 sidebar_position: 3
-sidebar_label:  'Trial Installation: Prerequisites from managed service providers, using KOTS'
+sidebar_label:  'Trial Installation: Prerequisites from Managed Service Providers, Using KOTS'
 ---
 # SettleMint Platform Trial Installation Guide with all prerequisites from managed service providers, using KOTS